 How we test Android browsers

-We conducted browser testing on a Pixel 3 running Android 9 Pie, though your experience won't differ all that much from phone to phone.
-We tested more than half-a-dozen browsers, focusing on apps that are regularly updated.
-With Android 10 (formerly known as Android Q) due out soon, we'll revisit our testing to make sure that nothing's changed with the latest OS update.
+We conducted our initial browser testing on a Pixel 3 running Android 9 Pie, although your experience won't differ all that much from phone to phone.
+We tested more than half a dozen browsers, focusing on apps that were regularly updated.